ember-fastboot/ember-cli-fastboot/README.md

     },

     fastboot: {
-      hostAllowlist: ['example.com', 'subdomain.example.com', /^localhost:\d+$/]
+      hostAllowList: ['example.com', 'subdomain.example.com', /^localhost:\d+$/]
     }
   };
   // ...
 };
 ```

-The `hostAllowlist` can be a string or RegExp to match multiple hosts.
+The `hostAllowList` can be a string or RegExp to match multiple hosts.
 Care should be taken when using a RegExp, as the host function relies on
 the `Host` HTTP header, which can be forged.
 You could potentially allow
 a malicious request if your RegExp is too permissive when using the `host`